NickFoden/nickfoden/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 TypeScript, Next.js, Node.js, Golang, Graphql, oh my
+- 🔭 TypeScript, Next.js, Node.js, Golang, Python, Graphql, oh my
 - 🌱 Currently interested in optimizing vector search, embeddings, and vector db's (always learning).
 <!--
 - 👯 I’m looking to collaborate/improve